Package Torello.Java

 This is an instance ofjava.lang.Appendable

-that will accept log text generated from the methods in this class.
+method.
 Since this class has the ability to send text to a terminal (likeSystem.out

-, for instance); this field has been created to make it easy for the output from these Operating System commands to printed to the screen, or just about anywhere (using thisAppendable
+, for instance); this field has been created to make it easy for the output from Operating System commands to printed to the screen, or just about anywhere (using thisAppendable

 ).